 You’re not off the hook after one awkward conversation.
 This is an on-going conversation that you’ll need to revisit as your teenager works their way through early adulthood.
 Therefore, your goal is to be a consistent parent that your child feels safe and comfortable talking to.
 It is your responsibility to create an environment that is safe for your child to open up in.

 One of my favorite resources on this subject is Colorado’s Department Of Public Health’s “Responsibility Grows Here” campaign.
 They have loads of great tips, depending on your child’s age.
-Colorado Public Radio also has a list of tips for talking to your need about marijuana.
 Lisa Damour at the New York Times wrote a good piece about this topic as well.

 If you live in the Winston-Salem area and would like more help to successfully talk to your children about marijuana, Christopher John Counseling can help.
 Chris specializes in working with teens and families that are dealing with substance abuse issues.
 Click here to schedule a free consultation at Christopher John Counseling today.